Sep. 27, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Dravet syndrome is a severe developmental and epileptic encephalopathy caused by pathogenic variants in the neuronal sodium-channel α1-subunit gene (SCN1A) and is the most common monogenic cause of epilepsy.
-Dravet syndrome is characterized by an early onset in the first year of life (3 to 15 months), with the occurrence of febrile and afebrile, hemiclonic or generalized, and convulsive seizures in apparently normal infants; Dravet syndrome is later followed by other seizure types (myoclonic and atypical absence seizures, focal seizures, and obtundation status epilepticus) persisting into adulthood.
-Borderline forms have historically been described lacking one of the above features of myoclonic seizures, atypical absences, or onset in the first year of life; however, they are now considered part of the Dravet syndrome spectrum.
-Developmental slowing becomes apparent within the second year of life and is followed by the emergence of significant intellectual disability and associated comorbidities including behavioral difficulties and features of autism spectrum disorder.
+Dravet syndrome is characterized by an early onset in the first year of life (3 to 15 months), with the occurrence of febrile and afebrile, hemiclonic or generalized, and convulsive seizures in apparently normal infants.
+Dravet syndrome is later followed by other seizure types (myoclonic and atypical absence seizures, focal seizures, and obtundation status epilepticus) persisting into adulthood.
+Borderline forms have historically been described as lacking one of the above features of myoclonic seizures, atypical absences, or onset in the first year of life; however, they are now considered part of the Dravet syndrome spectrum.
+Developmental slowing becomes apparent within the second year of life and is followed by the emergence of significant intellectual disability and associated comorbidities, including behavioral difficulties and features of autism spectrum disorder.
 The EEGs show both generalized and multifocal abnormalities, without a specific pattern, but initial interictal EEGs may be normal.
 Pharmacoresistance is one of the main features, and episodes of status epilepticus are frequent.
 Treatment options are currently expanding, which include the emergence of new gene-specific, disease-modifying therapies.

 Dravet syndrome is a genetic disorder with 80% to 90% of cases being caused by pathogenic SCN1A variants, 90% of which occur de novo.
-Haploinsufficiency resulting in varying degrees of loss of protein function is thought to be the mechanism underlying most cases, with modifying factors including the genetic and environmental background contributing to the variable phenotype of patients with pathogenic SCN1A mutations.
+Haploinsufficiency resulting in varying degrees of loss of protein function is thought to be the mechanism underlying most cases, with modifying factors, including the genetic and environmental background contributing to the variable phenotype of patients with pathogenic SCN1A mutations.

 Experimental studies on animal models continue to provide new insights into the pathogenesis and possible treatments of this severe sodium ion channelopathy.
 There is no underlying brain lesion, and neuroimaging is normal.
 The long-term prognosis is unfavorable and includes significant mortality due to sudden unexpected death in epilepsy (SUDEP) or status epilepticus.